lplit/antidote-tools/readme.md

 ## [Dump scripts](./tables_dump/)
 Erlang scripts for dumping *log*, and *cache/snapshot* tables into files.
+A lot of useful information about log structures, log handling and schematics is present here.

 ## [Parser](./parser/)
 This implementation has been **abandoned** and the functionalities will be directly implemented into [Antidote](https://github.com/SyncFree/antidote) replication protocols.
-However, a lot of useful information about log structure and handling are present.